aleen42/PersonalWiki/Programming/JavaScript/es6/block_domain/block_domain.md

 }
 ```

-With Block Domain, IIFE (Immediately-Invoked Function Expression) is not necessary anymore.
+With Block Scope, IIFE (Immediately-Invoked Function Expression) is not necessary anymore.

 ```js
 /** IIFE        */